Daisy and Violet Hilton: Marriage and relationships

+In the early 1930s, while in their early twenties, Violet began a relationship with musician Maurice Lambert.
+The couple applied for marriage licences in 21 U.S. states, but every application was refused.

+Later in the decade, Violet became engaged to boxer Harry Mason, although they never married.
+Mason later began a relationship with her sister, Daisy.

+In 1936, at the age of 28, Violet married actor James Moore in a ceremony staged as a publicity event.
+At the time of the wedding, her sister, Daisy, was visibly pregnant.
+Daisy later gave birth to a son, who was placed for adoption.

+Five years later, in 1941, at the age of 33, Daisy married dancer Harold Estep, better known by his stage name Buddy Sawyer.
+Their marriage ended after ten days.

+Death

 On January 4, 1969, after they did not report to work and attempts to reach them by telephone failed, the police were called to investigate.
 The twins were found dead in their home, victims of the Hong Kong flu.
 According to the autopsy, Daisy died first; Violet died between two and four days later.
 Violet had not called for any help.

 Media legacy

 In 1989, a musical based on the Hilton twins, Twenty Fingers Twenty Toes, with book by Michael Dansicker and Bob Nigro and music and lyrics by Michael Dansicker, premiered at the WPA Theatre and ran for 35 performances.
 The script can be found in the New York Public Library for the Performing Arts.
 It began as an accurate portrayal of the twins' early life, but then included a wholly fictitious plot by their keepers to have them surgically separated as adults.

 Side Show, a Broadway musical loosely based on the sisters' lives, with lyrics by Bill Russell and music by Henry Krieger, opened at the Richard Rodgers Theater on October 16, 1997.
 It starred Emily Skinner as Daisy and Alice Ripley as Violet, and received four Tony Award nominations, but closed after 91 performances.
 In 2014, a substantially rewritten version of the musical was mounted at the Kennedy Center and moved to Broadway, where it opened at the St. James Theater on November 17, 2014, starring Erin Davie as Violet and Emily Padgett as Daisy.
 Although well-reviewed, the revival closed on 4 January 2015.

 In 2012, Leslie Zemeckis filmed a documentary, Bound by Flesh, about the sisters' lives.
 The Hollywood Reporter called it "scrupulously researched" and a "masterful film".
 The film won Best Documentary awards at both the 2012 Hollywood Film Festival and the 2013 Louisiana International Film Festival.